google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 </video>

-Responsive web design, originally defined by [Ethan Marcotte in A List Apart](http://alistapart.com/article/responsive-web-design/) responds to the needs of the users and the devices they're using.
+Responsive web design, originally defined by [Ethan Marcotte in A List Apart](http://alistapart.com/article/responsive-web-design/), responds to the needs of the users and the devices they're using.
 The layout changes based on the size and capabilities of the device.
-For example, on a phone, users would see content shown in a single column view; a tablet might show the same content in two columns.
+For example, on a phone users would see content shown in a single column view; a tablet might show the same content in two columns.